 The Master Street Plan should also identify future transportation corridors and determine the functional class of each facility.
 The City can then effectively plan for the preservation or acquisition of critical transportation corridors.
-Once identified, the of methods for the future financing and construction of the facilities including exactions, impact fees, capital improvements programming, Summit County Corridor Preservation funds and cooperation with other appropriate government entities such as the Utah Department of Transportation and Summit County.
+Once identified, the City can use a number of methods for the future financing and construction of the facilities including exactions, impact fees, capital improvements programming, Summit County Corridor Preservation funds and cooperation with other appropriate government entities such as the Utah Department of Transportation and Summit County.